nqbao/kube-door/README.md

 kubectl annotate svc/your_service kube-door/ports=80
 ```

 In future, proxy by domain can also be supported.

 ## Why don't you use Ingress or expose your service with LoadBalancer?

 If your kuberentes cluster has cloud configuration, then it's best to just use service type `LoadBalancer`.
 In my case,
-the cluster is not configured with cloud so we usually setup the LoadBalancer manually, which takes a time
+the cluster is not configured with cloud so we usually setup the LoadBalancer manually, which takes a lof of work.

 [Ingress](https://kubernetes.io/docs/user-guide/ingress/) is still in beta at the time i write this.
 And it requires
 to deploy an Ingress controller plus ingress resource configuration, which will will add more overhead so I prefer
 a quick and simple solution for now.
 This will be easier and faster to use Kube-door and get something running.

+In fact, this is very similar to [Service LoadBalancer](https://github.com/kubernetes/contrib/tree/master/service-loadbalancer),
+but this requires you to run the load balancer on kubernetes nodes.
+Having the security requirements cleanly separated
+for internal access and external access is more preferred.